 Our most recent Lean Japan Tour was held during the 18th through 24th of May in Tokyo and Nagoya, with the aim of showcasing the rich history that Japanese industry has in the fields of lean manufacturing, industrial engineering and continuous improvement (kaizen).

 The kaizen tour has been an annual initiative of Shinka Management for the past eight years and is designed to provide companies with lean training and first-hand experience of the world-class application of kaizen within Japanese industry.

 This year’s tour group comprised industry professionals from multiple countries representing a variety of industry sectors.
 During the week-long kaizen tour participants learned about the implementation of lean manufacturing and kaizen in some of Japan’s top companies.
-Participants experienced seminars on lean manufacturing, operations analysis, Japanese business culture and several factory tours.
+Participants experienced seminars on lean manufacturing and operations analysis, and several factory tours.

 The factory tours and reception provided by the host companies throughout the week were excellent.
 Isuzu Corporation (Metal One Group), which specialises in the processing and sales of cold rolled steel was a standout in terms of the company’s dedication to employee welfare and motivation, and their efficient use of space within their service centres.
 The tour group was impressed by the level of excellence on display in terms of productivity and organisation within Isuzu’s immaculate Gifu Service Centre.

 Inoac, a world-leading innovator and producer of polyurethane, plastic, rubber and composite materials, was another standout visit.
 The company provided a warm reception, and led the group on a tour of the company’s Anjo plant prior to a discussion with several members of their senior management team regarding their production management systems and kaizen activities.